-We looked at the Twi names of some occupations in our last lesson, lesson 23 of the Twi Vocabulary course.
+We looked at the Twi names of some occupations in our last lesson.
 I am hoping you have familiarised yourself with all those occupational terms.
 Would you be able to tell from memory what the Twi name of a doctor is?
 How about a driver?
 A blacksmith?
 Good!

 Let’s follow up on that lesson with one on human sounds: to sneeze, cough, belch, etc.